pudup/sudoku-solver/README.md

 Using a visual drastically increases the time it takes for the program to finish solving the grid.
-Replace the example grid with an easy version to avoid having to wait all day to see it go all the way through.
+Replace the example grid with an easy version, or use the default provided easy grid, to avoid having to wait all day to see it go all the way through.
 0.05 is a good balance between visual clarity and time to solve.